-This is the live feed from my first birdbox camera.
-Right now, it’s on the back of the shed facing east, and about 2m from the ground.
+This is the live feed/live streaming from my birdbox camera.
+It’s on the back of the garden shed facing east, and about 2m from the ground.

-But the main thing is that I got the Wi-Fi sorted using a TP-Link EAP 225 outdoor wireless access point.
-No more farting about with domestic wireless ‘extenders’ – I can now get maximum wireless right to the end of our garden, which is about 50m long, and no stupid dropouts or needs to reboot (which is a problem with domestic extenders).
+I used a TP-Link EAP 225 outdoor wireless access point (WAP).
+This takes control of the Wi-Fi aspect, so the router’s Wi-FI is irrelevant.
+I can now get maximum wireless right to the end of our garden, which is about 50m long, and no stupid dropouts.
 It’s just a constant strong signal.